cinemagoer/cinemagoer/docs/usage/ptdf.rst

    -but less comprehensive- downloadable data, check the :ref:`s3` document.

 Until the end of 2017, IMDb used to distribute some of its data as downloadable text files.
-IMDbPY can import this data into a database and make it accessible through its API.
+Cinemagoer can import this data into a database and make it accessible through its API.

 For this, you will first need to install `SQLAlchemy`_ and the libraries